 Growing up is far from easy, so it is no surprise that many teens face numerous challenges in their transition from childhood to adulthood.
 As such, teachers, parents, and other adults are encouraged to be supportive and set fair limits when dealing with teens.
 Identifying the unique types of issues modern teenagers face is crucial so you can assist them effectively.
 Below are some of the most common issues your teen may struggle with in today’s world.

 The pressure to excel academically takes a huge toll on numerous teens.
 In recent surveys, more than 75% of teenagers say that school is a major source of stress.
 Academic pressure can come from the numerous standardized tests, comments from counselors and teachers, parents, the desire to enter a great college, and the general competitive nature of academic work.
 Regardless of the source of pressure, teenagers are worried about their performance a lot, and this chronic stress can negatively affect their physical and mental health.

 If left unchecked, your teen may join the 5% of students who drop out of high schools in America every year.
 High school dropouts will likely earn less over their lifetime than graduates, so dropping out will significantly affect your teen’s future.
 The worrying reality is that “troubled teens” are no longer the only ones dropping out of school.
-Some teenagers may simply burn themselves out before graduating from high school due to the immense pressure to get into an excellent college.
+Some teenagers may simply burn themselves out before graduating from high school due to the immense pressure to get into an excellent college or be accepted for an m7 mba.
 Therefore, remain involved in your teenager’s education and offer the right support and guidance to assist them when they encounter school problems.